ZLihong/zlihong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 ## About Me

-Hello !
+Hello!
 I am **Qiqi Chen**, an undergraduate student in Hunan University of Science and Technology.
 Codename "*77".
 In computing, the asterisk is used as a multiplication symbol.
 When you quickly press "×" and two "7" on a speech calculator, you can hear my Chinese name.

 ## Research Interest